 An event should be recorded as a single event if there is an obvious hazardous system present – such as in the case of an event leading to a continuous, or nearly continuous, swath of hazardous conditions.
 The single event would be described as occurring from Point A to Point B with the corresponding event begin and end times.
 The event description can describe the width and length of the event’s impact footprint.

-At the national level, Members are responsible for developing a list of potential hazards [BCT] including a standardized list of hazards which the NMHS issues warnings/alerts thereby linking to the national early warning system.
+At the national level, Members are responsible for developing a list of potential hazards including a standardized list of hazards which the NMHS issues warnings/alerts thereby linking to the national early warning system.
 This standardized list is to be used for the CHE hazard specification parameter.
 When developing this list, WMO Members are encouraged to utilize the hazard naming contained within the United Nations Office for Disaster Risk Reduction (UNDRR)-International Science Council (ISC) Hazard definition and classification review (Technical Report) 2020 and the UNDRR-ISC Hazard Information Profiles (HIPs) to facilitate standardization at the regional and global levels.

-At the WMO regional level, RCCs are to record larger-scale events that may affect multiple countries.
+At the WMO regional level, RCCs are to record larger-scale events that may affect multiple countries/territories [Hong Kong, China].
 As these larger-scale events may spawn multiple smaller-scale events of different types, linkages among these related events need to be coordinated at national and regional levels to facilitate the analysis of appropriate linkages through post-event analysis.
 These types of linkages will facilitate the analysis of cascading and complex events.

 (b) Event parameters